The Equator runs through Uganda, and you can visit it

 Souvenir Shops and Restaurants:

 Aid Child gallery and Tribal Art & Crafts sell their products in a neat and organized way. more-so than their competitors.
-There is also the Papula Paper organization that has some nice paper products made from recycled materials.
+There is also the Papula Paper organization that has some cute paper products made from recycled materials.

 If you are going to Western Uganda with us on a Safari – you will not miss a visit to the Equator in Uganda.